 Why Cybersecurity Is So Important to Your Small Business

-Truthfully, every business should concern itself with its own cybersecurity, but small businesses are especially vulnerable to the negative effects of a breach.
+Every business should take cybersecurity precautions.
+Small businesses are especially vulnerable to the negative effects of a breach.
 Suffering a breach of sensitive data, especially personally identifiable information (PII), is a very expensive affair that can cost your businesses thousands, if not millions of dollars in fines depending on the number and types of records exposed.

 IBM’s 2021 “Cost of a Breach” study found that the average per-record cost increased from $141 in 2020 to $161 in 2021.
 Let’s say you have a customer record base of 1,500.
 A breach of PII would cost your business $241,500 on average in record fines alone.
 With the increase in cyberattacks, it’s not likely that this cost increase shows any signs of slowing.